This Is Where Oil Will Be on March 31

-The figures are all over the place, owing to the high level of uncertainty on a numb
+The figures are all over the place, owing to the high level of uncertainty on a number of basic elements.

 According to the Russian Ministry of Energy, or Minenergo the “official” government estimate is forecasting oil prices low – at about $80 a barrel.

 However, there were other estimates floating about this week.
 The Ministry of Finance (MinFin) has set up what can only be described as a recession approach.
 That figure puts oil prices at $62-$65 a barrel.

 Then there is the Ministry of Economic Development (MED).
 MED considers both domestic and external trade considerations.
 The estimate coming from this ministry also is lower than that of Minenergo, but at $75 is higher than MinFin.